William Pitt, 1st Earl of Chatham: Paymaster of the Forces

-Reluctantly the King finally agreed to give Pitt a place in the government.
-Pitt had changed his stance on a number of issues to make himself more acceptable to George, most notably the heated issue of Hanoverian subsidies.
-To force the matter, the Pelham brothers had to resign on the question whether he should be admitted or not, and it was only after all other arrangements had proved impracticable, that they were reinstated with Pitt appointed as Vice-Treasurer of Ireland in February 1746.
+Reluctantly the king finally agreed to give Pitt a place in the government.
+Pitt had changed his stance on a number of issues to become more acceptable to George, most notably the heated issue of Hanoverian subsidies.
+To force the matter, the Pelham brothers had to resign on the question of whether he should be admitted or not, and it was only after all other arrangements had proved impracticable, that they were reinstated with Pitt appointed as Vice-Treasurer of Ireland in February 1746.
 George continued to resent him however.

-In May of the same year Pitt was promoted to the more important and lucrative office of paymaster-general, which gave him a place in the Privy Council, though not in the cabinet.
-Here he had an opportunity of displaying his public spirit and integrity in a way that deeply impressed both the king and the country.
+In May of the same year Pitt was promoted to the more important and lucrative office of paymaster-general, which gave him a place in the Privy Council, although not in the cabinet.
+There he had an opportunity of displaying his public spirit and integrity in a way that deeply impressed both the king and the country.
 It had been the usual practise of previous paymasters to appropriate to themselves the interest of all money lying in their hands by way of advance, and also to accept a commission of 1/2% on all foreign subsidies.
 Although there was no strong public sentiment against the practice, Pitt completely refused to profit by it.
 All advances were lodged by him in the Bank of England until required, and all subsidies were paid over without deduction, even though it was pressed upon him, so that he did not draw a shilling from his office beyond the salary legally attaching to it.
 Pitt ostentatiously made this clear to everyone, although he was in fact following what Henry Pelham had done when he had held the post between 1730 and 1743.
 This helped to establish Pitt's reputation with the British people for honesty and placing the interests of the nation before his own.